infinitespace-studios/XamarinLegacyDynamicAssetsExample/README.md

 And finally the `split` value is the name which the "Feature" will be called in the final package and when you install via the `AssetPackManager` API.
 This is not user facing.

-## Installing a Feature
+## Installing an Asset Pack

-You need to use the `SplitInstallManager` to install features, this is available in the `Xamarin.Google.Android.Play.Core"` NuGet Package.
-However due to the API using Java Generics you cannot use all the `SplitInstallManager` features directly.
+You need to use the `AssetPackManager` to install asset packs, this is available in the `Xamarin.Google.Android.Play.Core"` NuGet Package.
+However due to the API using Java Generics you cannot use all the `AssetPackManager` directly.
 This is why we have a `PlayCoreHelperBinding` project.
-This project contains a non generic Java Wrapper around the `SplitInstallManager` which allows us to capture events from the `OnStatusUpdate` method.
+This project contains a non generic Java Wrapper around the `AssetPackManager` which allows us to capture events from the `OnStatusUpdate` method.
 This lets us get feedback while we are installing "Features".